iltenahmet/iltenahmet.github.io/content/blog/on-progress.md

 My natural inclination is to understand a given situation logically first, and then act.
 But the real progress comes from acting first, failing (most likely) or succeeding, and then understanding the situation on a logical level, through retrospection.

 Then, whatever knowledge I gain will *stick*.
 This is something I should remind myself constantly.

+---

+Note: A good friend of mine pointed out that reason and emotion are not opposites, and I agree.
+However, the distinction is great enough for practical purposes of this writing that I think it's okay to present them as such.